 9. According to Soviet data, receipts from sales of natural gas to the Federal Republic and to Italy totalled \$48 million(2) and had a very modest impact on its balance of trade with the Allied countries.
-Using the same source (1), it can be estimated that the price of Soviet gas delivered to Germany during the reference year was between \$18 and \$19 per thousand cubic metres which is about the same as the price charged to Austria(3).
-On the other hand, the rate for deliveries to Italy is believed to have been considerably lower: about \$10 per thousand cubic metres(4).
-It should be noted, for the record, that the average price of natural gas imported by the Federal Republic from the Netherlands in 1974
+Using the same source, it can be estimated that the price of Soviet gas delivered to Germany during the reference year was between \$18 and \$19 per thousand cubic metres which is about the same as the price charged to Austria(3).
+On the other hand, the rate for deliveries to Italy is believed to have been considerably lower: About \$10 per thousand cubic metres(4).
+It should be noted, for the record, that the average price of natural gas imported by the Federal Republic from the Netherlands in 1974 was \$20.5 per thousand cubic

-- Source: OECD, oil statistics.
-Figures were based on a conversion rate of: 1 million tons = 1.11 milliard cubic metres. - (2) Soviet Statistical Yearbook of Foreign Trade; it has been necessary to use Soviet data for the same reasons as those given in footnote (1) to paragraph (7). - (3) Austria took 2.3 milliard cubic metres of Soviet gas in 1974. - (4) Italy was the first Alliance country to enter into contracts, signed during the second half of the sixties, for the purchase of Soviet gas from the USSR.
-It may be assumed that the lower price charged by the USSR is in line with the contractual agreements between the two countries; there is no actual evidence of this however.
+- (1) Source: Germany Delegation to NATO and OECD, 1974 oil statistics - (2) Source: Soviet Statistical Yearbook of Foreign Trade.
+It has been necessary to use Soviet data for the same reasons as those given in footnote (4) to paragraph (7) - (3) Austria took 2.3 milliard cubic metres of Soviet gas in 1974 - (4) Italy was the first Alliance country to enter into contracts, signed during the second half of the sixties, for the purchase of Soviet gas from the USSR.
+The price of \$10 per thousand cubic metres does not seem to be realistic and is unlikely to reflect the full cost to Italy of her purchases of Soviet natural gas; this cost may include other forms of compensation such as the supply of petroleum technology to the USSR metres(1).
+However, measurement by an international yardstick is difficult given the differences in transport costs and the contractual nature of the prices; in addition, the system of floating exchange rates has brought in additional fluctuation factors.